jarseneau/ImageProcessing/README.txt

     channels with alpha always being 255 as well as value, intensity, and luma.

 VERSION 2:
+// We created a new pixel class because we realized pngs will have alpha channels
+// and must be represented in some way
 Class: AlphaPixel
     Represents an RGB pixel with an alpha channel that is significant in its representation.